-The Teachers' Pension Budgeting And Valuation Account
+The Teachers' Pension Budgeting and Valuation Account

 Although members may be employed by various bodies, their retirement and other pension benefits are set out in regulations made under the Superannuation Act 1972 and are paid by public funds provided by Parliament.
 The TPS is an unfunded scheme and members contribute on a 'pay as you go' basis - these contributions, along with those made by employers, are credited to the Exchequer under arrangements governed by the above Act.
+Retirement and other pension benefits are paid by public funds provided by Parliament.